bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

 <img src="https://github.com/bsobocki/BitwaOTortuge/blob/master/images/title.jpg" />

 # Bitwa O Tortugę
-A computer version of the board game "Bitwa O Tortugę".
+A computer version of the board game "Bitwa O Tortugę" by Madoka Kitao and Hiroki Kaneko.

 Project for a programming course written in C++.
 ## How to run
 1) download repository